 - Fifty-four percent (54%) of the KIPP Academy Lynn Collegiate Class of 2017 are projected to graduate from 4 year colleges, the highest projection in the KIPP network.
-At least 80% of the Class of 2015 are persisting in to their 3rd year of a 4 year institution.
-Eighty-five percent (85%) of the Class of 2016 is persisting into their 2nd year at a 4 year college.
+As of August 2019, Twenty-nine percent of the Class of 2015 have graduated and 44% are persisting in college.

 - Current projections show that the Class of 2017 will graduate college at 5x the national average.

 Are we building a sustainable people model?

 - We are committed to meeting recruitment and retention goals by setting our recruitment cycle earlier in the year and providing comprehensive professional development to all our staff while building a diverse and equitable staff to provide strong and inspiring role models for our students.
 We are also dramatically growing our Teaching Fellows program as a way of to meet our professional development and retention goals by preparing our teachers for growth and achievement in their profession.
 Our staff retention is currently at 78%, a number that hasn’t changed even though our staff has grown dramatically (from 39 staff members in 2011) over the last 8 years.

 Are we building a sustainable financial model?